guffawaloompa/ploutus_contract/README.md

 ✅ Contract verified and available

-🔐 Liquidity will be locked
+🔐 Liquidity is locked

-💯 We will have staking, while still getting reflections, and without tax 💯
+💯 We will have staking, while still getting reflections 💯

 🤷‍♂️ Where? ⚡️Zappy!⚡️
 ⏰ Wen?
-Just now
+Now!

 📝 Contract address: 0x8b377ACEBccF930Fec65E9ccB693bDB1Be3Fd3c0